detiuaveiro/drive-through-p2p-JoelBrito13/README.md

 # Drive-Through Restaurant P2P
-This project is composed by several nodes, those entities are the _Restaurant_, _Clerk_ , _Chef_ and _Waiter_.
+This project is composed of several nodes, those entities are the _Restaurant_, _Clerk_, _Chef_ and _Waiter_.
 The nodes communicate between them in a ring mode to deal with the request and prepare the response.
-Each node has two queue structs, a entrance and a exit queue (__queuein__ and __queueout__), the node process the messages located in queuein and stores the responses in queueout.
+Each node has two queue structs, a entrance and an exit queue (__queuein__ and __queueout__), the node process the messages located in queuein and stores the responses in queueout.

-The enitites in the fisrt moment, they only now the first node in the ring, after exchange some messages, the nodes the others address and setup the plattaform.
-The Client send a request to the Restaurant that initiate a single flow of messages that runs accross all entities.
-When a node receives a message, its checks if its responsibility, depending of the content of the message, the node will add it to its entrance queue.
+The entities in the first moment, they only know the first node in the ring, after the exchange, some messages, the nodes the others address and set up the platform.
+The Client sends a request to the Restaurant that initiate a single flow of messages that runs across all entities.
+When a node receives a message, its checks if its responsibility, depending on the content of the message, the node will add it to its entrance queue.
 If the message flow is empty, the node inserts a message in the flow, or just pass it to the next node in the ring.

 ## Prerequisites